 The cloud computing market is huge with a massive scope of expansion.
-In a race of having the biggest market share, with many leading companies such as Azure, Google Cloud, providing cloud services, Amazon takes the lead.
+In a race of having the biggest market share, with many leading companies such as Azure, Google Cloud, providing cloud services, Amazon (AWS Lambda) takes the lead.

 Amazon Web Services (AWS), having established itself as an early leader, owns almost half the world’s cloud infrastructure market.
 Amazon reported revenues worth $15.4 Billion in 2018 and carried the dominance forward into 2019 with revenue of $16 billion (Q1 & Q2 combined).

 In Q4 2019, the global cloud infrastructure market’s revenue amounted to $27 billion which brought the total revenue for the year to $96 billion.
 According to the reports of Synergy Research Group, Amazon’s market share, in 2019, amounted to 33% of the total worldwide public cloud infrastructure market.